 You see, Mr. Griffin, what sets us apart from other banks is that other banks are banks...

 In The Simpsons, Krusty winds up in hock to the Springfield Mafia repeatedly.
 On one memorable occasion, he is forced to open a clown college in an attempt to pay his debts, which Homer attends and then assumes Krusty's identity while the real one flees to change his appearance and live a new life.
 At the end of the episode, after Krusty has moved hell to placate the Mob, he finally pays his debt - $48.

 Krusty: "I THOUGHT THE GENERALS WERE DUE!" - That's right, Krusty bet against the Harlem Globetrotters.

 Inverted and Played for Laughs in another episode, when Homer uses Lisa's near-flawless ability to pick football winners as a means of bleeding his bookie, Moe, dry.
 When Marge finds out, she's very angry, and Homer protests that his football gambling is a victimless crime.
 The only victim is Moe, after all.

 Another episode played it straight when Homer goes to the employee credit union to get the money to buy Lisa a pony.
 The loan is personally handled by Mr. Burns:

 Burns: By the way, are you familiar with our state's stringent usury laws?

 In an episode of Cow and Chicken, the duo is relentlessly pursued by The Red Guy after Chicken uses a credit card found as a cereal prize to purchase a 25-cent pack of gum.
-Up Too Eleven when he starts demanding the money 'almost immediately' after they use the card.
+Up to Eleven when he starts demanding the money almost immediately after they use the card.

 Louie the Loan Shark in the Beany And Cecil episode "Monstrous Monster" is literally a shark.